falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 Greatest thing you ask me?
 The huge libs refactor needed for this feature is the ground work for another highly requested feature: LSM and kprobes support!

 ## Falco metrics
-Thanks to another collaborative effort lead by Melissa, Falco does now expose a new, experimental `metrics` feature.
+Thanks to yet another collaborative effort lead by Melissa, Falco does now expose a new, experimental `metrics` feature.
 It introduces a redesigned stats/metrics system, emitted as monotonic counters at predefined intervals (prometheus like).
 There are multiple options available: one can enable the output of these metrics as internal metric shapshot rule, allowing them to be notified as outputs.
 One can also choose to output metrics to a file, that is **not** rotated by Falco.